13. Objects of vectors¶

 In Card objects we talked about mappings between real-world values like rank and suit, and internal representations like integers and strings.
 Although we created a mapping between ranks and integers, and between suits and integers, we pointed out that the mapping itself does not appear as part of the program.

-the enumerated types Suit
+types Suit

 and Rank